 Results: After completing this course, participants can expect to feel comfortable taking a personal (unguided) SUP trip on class 1 rivers.
 They will also develop an understanding of the potential hazards the river poses, along with a variety of new skills that can be applied to the moving water environment.

-Weekend timeline below 2024
+2026 Weekend timeline below

 OPTION ONE Day 1 9:00 am-5:00 pm (flat-water warm up, River intro and safety) Day 2 9:00 am- 5:00 pm (River intro skills and application)

-OPTION TWO Day 1 (evening) 5:00 pm-8:00 pm (flat-water warm up) Day 2 (evening) 5:00 pm-8:00 pm (River intro and safety) Day 3 (full day) 9:00 am- 5:00 pm (River intro skills and application)
+OPTION TWO Can be spread out through season Day 1 (evening) 5:00 pm-8:00 pm (flat-water warm up) Day 2 (evening) 5:00 pm-8:00 pm (River intro and safety) Day 3 (full day) 9:00 am- 5:00 pm (River intro skills and application)

 Local Lake and Nechako River

-Environment: Lake to River Duration: 3 hr lake session, 10 hrs river instruction Cost: $400 Skills Level: Intermediate Progress Ages: 12+ ( 12+ accompanied by parent/guardian, Children and youth must have own PFD) Pre-Requisites: Intro to SUP or SUP for beginners or similar experience (10hrs paddling) Gear Required: Board, Quick Release Leash , Paddle, PFD, Helmet (All gear can be provided) Mandatory FLOW brought by participant: closed toe water shoes/running shoes that can get wet Instructor to # of Students: 1:6 (Minimum 3 students Maximum 6)
+Environment: Lake to River Duration: 3 hr lake session, 10 hrs river instruction Cost: $400 Skills Level: Intermediate Progress Ages: 12+ ( 12+ accompanied by parent/guardian, Children and youth must have own PFD) Pre-Requisites: Intro to SUP or SUP for beginners or similar experience (10hrs paddling) Gear Required: Board, Quick Release Leash , Paddle, PFD, Helmet (All gear can be provided) Mandatory FLOW brought by participant: closed toe water shoes/running shoes that can get wet Instructor to # of Students: 1:5 (Minimum 3 students Maximum 5)